Drug information provided by: Merative, Micromedex®

 If you have been using this medicine regularly for several weeks or more, do not change your dose or suddenly stop using it without first checking with your doctor.
-You may be directed to gradually reduce the amount you are using before stopping treatment completely, or to take another narcotic for a while, to lessen the chance of withdrawal side effects (eg, abdominal or stomach cramps, anxiety, fever, nausea, runny nose, sweating, tremors, or trouble with sleeping).
+You may be directed to gradually reduce the amount you are using before stopping treatment completely, or to take another narcotic for a while, to lessen the chance of withdrawal side effects (eg, anxiety, fever, nausea, runny nose, stomach cramps, sweating, tremors, or trouble with sleeping).

-Do not take too much of this medicine.
-This can be life-threatening.
+Using too much hydromorphone may cause an overdose, which can be life-threatening.
 Symptoms of an overdose include: extreme dizziness or weakness, slow heartbeat or breathing, seizures, trouble breathing, and cold, clammy skin.
 In case of an overdose, call your doctor right away.
 Your doctor may also give naloxone to treat an overdose.